-UCRP is a single-employer defined benefit pension plan providing lifetime retirement income, disability protection, death benefits and postretirement and preretirement survivor benefits to certain eligible employees of the University and its affiliate, Hastings College of the Law, and their survivors and beneficiaries.
+UCRP is a single-employer defined benefit pension plan providing lifetime retirement income, disability protection, death benefits and postretirement and preretirement survivor benefits to certain eligible employees of the University and its affiliate, Hastings College of the Law (Hastings), and their survivors and beneficiaries.

-UCRP was established in 1961 and, prior to July 1, 2016, membership was required for all employees appointed to work at least 50 percent time for one year or more, or for an indefinite period, and certain academic employees are eligible for UCRP membership (or the Retirement Choice Program effective July 1, 2016) after working 1,000 hours (750 hours for the Non-Senate Instructional Unit) in a continuous 12-month period.
+UCRP was established in 1961 and, prior to July 1, 2016, membership was required for all employees appointed to work at least 50 percent time for one year or more or for an indefinite period.
+Certain academic employees were also eligible for UCRP membership after working 1,000 hours (750 hours for the Non-Senate Instructional Unit) in a continuous 12-month period.
+Under the Retirement Choice Program, effective July 1, 2016, employees could elect to participate in Savings Choice in lieu of UCRP membership.

 Generally, an employee is required to work for five years in order to become entitled to UCRP benefits.
 The amount of the monthly pension benefit is determined under the basic formula of covered compensation times age factor times years of service credit.
 The maximum monthly benefit cannot exceed 100 percent of the employee's eligible highest average plan compensation over a 36-month period.
-The annual benefit is also subject to limitations established by Internal Revenue Code section (IRC §)415.
+The annual benefit is also subject to limitations established by Internal Revenue Code (IRC) §415.
 Annual cost-of-living adjustments (COLAs) are made to monthly retirement benefits according to a specified formula based on the Consumer Price Index (CPI).
 Ad hoc COLAs may be granted subject to funding availability.
 Service accrued by a member with coordinated or noncoordinated benefits before July 1, 2013, is deemed to have been accrued in the 1976 Tier.
 If the member continues as an eligible employee after June 30, 2013, the member continues to accrue in the 1976 Tier until they incur a break of service.